🔄 Zuletzt aktualisiert am 2. July 2026

 Seamless Integration into the Tech Stack

-ThoughtMetric was developed for rapid implementation.
-Native integrations exist for:
+ThoughtMetric was developed for rapid implementation and offers over 40 integrations in total.
+Native connections exist for:

-- Shopify & Shopify Plus: Deep connection via APIs and webhooks for real-time synchronization.
+- Shop systems: Shopify & Shopify Plus (deep connection via APIs and webhooks for real-time synchronization), WooCommerce, BigCommerce, and Magento.

-- Ad Platforms: Direct connectors to Meta Ads, Google Ads, TikTok, Pinterest, and Snapchat.
+- Ad platforms: Direct connectors to Meta, Google Ads, TikTok, Pinterest, LinkedIn, and Bing.

 Economic Analysis: Scalability Without Revenue Penalty